-Pillars of Inquiry
+Foundations of Inquiry

-Within this approach, there are certain questions which come up time and again.
+In consequence, there are certain questions which come up time and again.
 Although they are not always worded the same, these questions can essentially be reduced to these six:

-- What does it mean to be human?
+I. What does it mean to be human?

-- How can we be “good” persons?
+V. How can we be good persons?

-- How can we be happy?
+VI.
+How can we be happy?

 Although one may begin his or her philosophical approach through any of the six, Continuum sees these questions as distinct but related parts of the same whole.
-Every philosophical inquiry remains fundamentally incomplete (that is, incomplete in its basis and not just in the never-ending quest for understanding that characterizes philosophy as a whole) so long as it ignores one or more of these pillars.
+Every philosophical inquiry remains fundamentally incomplete (that is, incomplete in its basis and not just in the never-ending quest for understanding that characterizes philosophy as a whole) so long as it ignores one or more of these foundational issues.